softfocus-browser-ext/softfocus/README.md

 # SoftFocus

-SoftFocus adds an adjustable overlay over your web browser window.
+SoftFocus adds an adjustable overlay over your web browser tab to help people who suffer from screen intolerance.

-It is designed to help people recovering from brain injuries to browse the internet by lessening visuals that may trigger headaches, dizziness, nausea, or other discomfort.
+The overlay can help by reducing visuals such as peripheral motion or contrast that may trigger headaches, dizziness, or other symptoms of screen intolerance.

 Overlay adjustments: